drwpow/pow.rs/src/pages/blog/responsive-type-scales-in-css.md

 ---
-title: how to handle responsive font sizes in css
+title: How to handle responsive font sizes in css
 date: 2020-08-02
 description: |
   Get perfect, easy-to-use font scaling with &lt; 1kB of CSS.
 Sound too good to be true?
 It’s not!